8 Surprising Clothing Fixes You Didn’t Realize a Tailor Can Make

 Line a shear garment

 If you didn’t realize a dress was shear until you got it home, take it to your tailor.
 He or she could sew in a nude liner that matches your skin tone and conceals everything else.
-Wrong undergarments could also be the culprit, so check out these common bra mistakes women make.

 Close up pockets